jiajunzh/Leetcode/Data Structure & Algorithm/Algorithm/DynamicProgramming.md

  - What is the longest possible...
  - Is it possible to reach a certain point...
 - Future decision depends on the earlier decision => Need to factor in previous decision

-## DP Framework
-1. State Variable: state is a set of variables that can sufficiently describe a scenario.
-E.g. in Climbing Stairs, state variable is the current step we are on, i = 6 means the state of being on the 6th step.
-2. A function/data structure that will compute/contain the answer to the problem for every given state.
-For example in Climbing Stairs, dp[i] = number of ways to climb to the ith step.
-3. Recurrence relation to transition between states.
-For example, dp[i] = dp[i - 1] + dp[i - 2]
-4. Base Case

 ## Personal Thoughts
 - Space Optimization: once having the basic version of DP, think about whether only a few elements were considered or the whole dp array for each iteration.
 If the former, we could optimize the space to constant space.